• Skip to primary navigation

 Vegan Meat Floss in a bowl.

-I'm so glad to finally share a recipe for vegan meat floss!
-Vegan versions of this condiment can be found quite easily in Asian countries, however it's incredibly hard to find here!
+I’m so glad to share a recipe for vegan meat floss finally!
+Vegan versions of this condiment can be found quite easily in Asian countries.
+However, it’s incredibly hard to find here!

-As one of my favorite topping for rice, I had to make my own.
+As one of my favorite toppings for rice, I had to make my own.
 And let me say the result is incredibly close to the store-bought one!

 It is used as a topping for rice, congee, silken tofu, as well as baked goods like buns.
 It's perfect to add texture and extra saltiness to many dishes!